 Currently, scientific studies on the benefits of zero waste toothpaste are scarce.
 The American Dental Association requires all commercial toothpastes bearing their seal to contain fluoride (strengthens tooth enamel and helps prevent tooth decay) and a long list of other ingredients scientifically proven to improve dental health.
 Many times, homemade zero waste toothpastes lack these ingredients.

 If you’re thinking of making the switch, run your own homemade zero waste toothpaste recipe by your dentist.
-They will be the ones best able to inform you on whether your zero waste toothpaste is the best fit.** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+They will be the ones best able to inform you on whether your zero waste toothpaste is the best fit.** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?